gigachad80/V.O.L.T.A.S/README.md

 ### ⌚ Development Time

-Roughly **2 days** of coding, refactoring, and fighting with the progress bar logic to make it look smooth.
+Roughly **1 hr 58 min 38 sec** of coding, adding more features editing README , and fighting with the progress bar logic to make it look smooth.

 ### 🙃 Why I Created This